-U-space implementation is only starting and some key elements of the supporting regulation are still under development.
-However, a significant milestone has been achieved in April 2021 with the adoption of IR 2021/664 and their applicability in January 2023 shortly after the publication of the associated AMC/GM which defines the rules and procedures for the safe operations of UAS in the U-space airspace, for the safe integration of UAS into the aviation system and for the provision of U-space services.
+U-space implementation is only starting and some key elements of the supporting regulation are still under development (e.g. certification requirements for service providers in U-space).
+However, a significant milestone has been achieved in April 2021 with the adoption of IR (EU) 2021/664 and entry into force in January 2023 shortly after the publication of the associated AMC/GM, which define the rules and procedures for the safe operations of UAS in the U-space airspace, for the safe integration of UAS into the aviation system and for the provision of U-space services.

 The centrepiece of this regulation is the concept of U-space airspace where drones can only operate if they use mandatory U-space services ensuring to support safe, secure and efficient access to this airspace for a large number of drones and delivered by a U-space Service Provider (USSP).
 In this airspace, drones should be segregated from manned aircraft, which have themselves to be made conspicuous to allow for safe separation.
+Several Member States (e.g. Spain, Belgium, Sweden) are actively implementing U-space, starting with the designation of the national civilian Air Navigation Service Provider (ANSP) as single Common Information Service Provider (CISP), in charge of collecting and distributing the elementary data required by USSPs to build the U-space services they need to provide to drone operators.
+In some instances, the ANSP is also designated as a USSP itself, either with a full commercial capability or with a restriction of their U-space services to State-operated drones.